Sulejman Demollari: International career

-Demollari was part of Albania U21's generation that finished the qualification group on the first position, above West Germany U21 at the 1984 UEFA European Under-21 Championship where in the quarter-finals they were eliminated by Italy U21 after a double 1–0 loss.
+Demollari represented Albania's under-18 national team in the 1982 European Championship, playing three games as his side failed to progress from their group.
+He was also part of Albania's under-21 generation that finished first in the 1984 European Championship qualification group, above West Germany U21, against whom he scored once in a 1–1 draw.
+The team reached the quarter-finals where they were eliminated by Italy U21 after a double 1–0 loss.

-Demollari played 45 matches and scored one goal at international level for Albania, making his debut on 27 April 1983 under coach Shyqyri Rreli in a Euro 1984 qualification match which ended with a 1–0 loss to Northern Ireland.
-He played six games at the 1986 World Cup qualifiers, including a 2–0 victory against Belgium.
-Demollari went on to play six games at the Euro 1988 qualifiers, six games at the 1990 World Cup qualifiers, five at the Euro 1992 qualifiers, nine matches in which he scored his only goal for the national team in a 3–1 loss to Lithuania at the 1994 World Cup qualifiers and nine games at the Euro 1996 qualifiers.
-From his 45 caps, only three were friendlies, in 41 he was in the starting 11 and he was captain in 18 matches.
+Demollari played 45 matches and scored one goal for Albania, making his debut on 27 April 1983 under coach Shyqyri Rreli in a 1–0 loss to Northern Ireland during the Euro 1984 qualifiers.
+He played six games in the 1986 World Cup qualifiers, including a 2–0 victory against Belgium.
+Demollari went on to play six games during the Euro 1988 qualifiers, another six in the 1990 World Cup qualifiers and five during the Euro 1992 qualifiers, but with the exception of a 1–0 win over Iceland, all the other matches were losses.
+Subsequently, he made nine appearances in which he scored his only goal for the national team in a 3–1 loss to Lithuania in the 1994 World Cup qualifiers.
+His last nine matches for the national team were during the Euro 1996 qualifiers, with the last one taking place on 7 October 1995 in a 3–0 loss to Bulgaria.
+Of his 45 caps, only three were friendlies, in 41 he was in the starting XI and he was captain in 18 matches.

+In 2021, the International Federation of Football History & Statistics (IFFHS) included Demollari in its "Albania's all-time dream team" first XI.